 - Students displayed a good overall grasp of arguments and theories. - Instructors found a marked improvement over the course of the term in understanding and explaining philosophical ideas in particular, in reading comprehension. - Students need more guidance in focusing on particular arguments and critical points.
-In particular, all instructors thought that more creative critical thinking was called for.

-Also in consultation with instructors, the departmental Assessment Committee developed the following suggestions for improvement in core and introductory courses.
+Also in consultation with instructors, the departmental Assessment committee developed the following suggestions for improvement in core and introductory courses.
 These will be conveyed to all instructors of the relevant courses in AY2016-2017:

-- Students benefit from "practice assignments" prior to the first graded written assignments; early graded assignments should be returned in a timely fashion and from optional review sessions. - To improve argumentative and critical skills, it may be useful in giving and explaining assignments to break down written tasks into a series of clearly demarcated steps. - Creative critical reasoning is enhanced by student participation in discussion and by discussing written work with the professor prior to submitting it.
+- Students might benefit from "practice assignments" prior to the first graded written assignments; early graded assignments should be returned in a timely fashion. - In addition, student satisfaction and performance in these classes are enhanced by optional review sessions. - To improve argumentative and critical skills, it may be useful in giving and explaining assignments to break down written tasks into a series of clearly demarcated steps.